MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 Your website language determines where your ads are eligible to appear.
 For example, a German-language ad can appear in Germany, Austria, and Switzerland, but not in Spain.
 If your website contains pages in multiple languages and you want to advertise all of these pages, you should create a separate campaign for each language.

-The supported languages are English, French, and German.
-The language values Dutch, Spanish, Italian, and Swedish can also be set by customers in the DSA Domain Language Phase 2 feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 653).
+The supported domain languages are Dutch, English, French, German, Italian, Spanish, and Swedish.

 Note, if you set the campaign [Language](#language) or ad group [Language](ad-group.md#language), they will be ignored.